franciscovillaescusa/Quijote-simulations/docs/source/png.rst

 Team
 ~~~~

-Quijote-PNG was developed in 2022 by the following team:
+Quijote-PNG was developed in 2022 by:

 - William Coulton (CCA, USA)
 - Gabriel Jung (Padova, Italy)